 In the shadow of Disneyland, an Arabic community known as Little Gaza has sprouted up since the 1990’s, populated with immigrants from the Gaza Strip and Lebanon.
 A row of restaurants and bakeries has arisen along Brookhurst Street to feed their needs, including this 10-year-old bakery named for the Arabic term for a head of wheat.

 The interior is lined with blue booths, stained glass lanterns and chairs with cutouts of steaming cups of coffee, which clearly weren’t intended for a Lebanese bakery.
 There’s also a claw game where you can win a stuffed zebra, black cat in a top hat and bowtie, or a Baltimore Orioles baseball cap.
 It’s a toss-up which “prize” is the most depressing.
-Thankfully, the 20-plus varieties of Lebanese pizza known as sphihas weren’t depressing in the least.
+Thankfully, the 20-plus varieties of Lebanese flatbreads known as sphihas weren’t depressing in the least.

-On the recommendation of the counterman, we ordered four different fresh-baked sphihas, beginning with Sphiha Baalbakia ($2.75), topped with a blend of lean ground beef, spices and pomegranate syrup.
-The “pizza” was similar to naan, with a nice tang from the pomegranate, luscious meat, and added texture from scattered pine nuts.
+Sphiha Baalbakia ($2.75), topped with a blend of lean ground beef, spices and pomegranate syrup, reminded me of naan, with a nice tang from pomegranate, luscious meat, and added texture from scattered pine nuts.

 Zaatar ($1.25), topped with a “special imported blend of oregano, thyme, oil and other herbs,” came folded over and cut in half.
-The pliant pizza was really good, even tangier than the Armenian variety I’ve had.
+The pliant flatbread was really good, even tangier than the Armenian variety I’ve had.

 Cheese ($1.85) was a simple but effective blend of “premium cheeses” and parsley.